 What should companies be doing to ensure a smooth transition to RPA?

 Robotic process automation is most coherent when you consider it from the business user perspective, not the IT perspective.
 To implement RPA, you don’t need to turn the IT architecture on its head.
 What you need is a good evaluation of the processes involved in your organization and consistent mapping of how your employees interact with the system and how workflows are processed.

 A first step in identifying the ideal processes is to look at activities that involve simple data transfers.
 Complex processes like data manipulation and transformation will require more effort.

 People are still your greatest asset.
 You will need a new type of team configuration to manage the changes that the robots bring about.
-One of the consequences of automating your business processes is that the entire work structure assumes a more creative, strategic outlook, which opens up new opportunities for valued employees.
+One of the consequences of automating your business processes is that the entire work structure assumes a more creative and more strategic outlook, opening up new opportunities for valued employees.

 Why does BPO lend itself so well to robotic automation?

-But there are also less positive aspects.
-Workers are stuck to lower value work filled with mundane repetitive tasks, labor arbitrage and its quirks, and high attrition rates.
+But there are also the less positive aspects; workers are stuck to lower value work filled with mundane repetitive tasks, labor arbitrage and its quirks, and attrition rates.
 Labor arbitrage will gradually become less and less attractive due to a global tendency to normalize wages and due to the advancements in automation.
 Just as big labor savings paved the way for pioneering outsourcing providers, a similar financial opportunity is now gearing businesses towards robotic process automation.